2 oz glass jar

 Helps tooth enamel

-Ingredients: Organic bentonite clay, purified water, organic stevia, organic lemon E.O, organic tea tree oil
+Ingredients: Organic bentonite clay, alkaline water, organic lemon E.O, organic tea tree oil

 Directions: Moisten toothbrush, dip toothpaste in jar for a pea size amount, and brush.
 Use twice a day